 Tackle Your Organization Nemesis

 We all have those areas or items that we know need addressed but always avoid handling.
 And then it continues to hang over you.
 For me, it was paint cans.
 I’m not exaggerating when I say we had paint cans in every cupboard and cabinet in our home.
 It was, quite frankly, out of control.
 A week or two back, I decided to tackle this issue once and for all.
 I ordered this heavy-duty storage cabinet from Suncast and placed it in our basement.
-I then rounded up every paint can in our home and organized it all.
+Then I rounded up every paint can in our home and organized it all.
 I can’t tell you what a relief it is to have all of our painted sorted and organized in one location!
 Not only that, we now have the added benefit of clean cupboards and cabinets in other areas of our home.
 Please note: you’ll want to ensure to check labels prior to storing items in this cabinets, as you should not store products marked flammable or caustic inside.

 Choose Multi-Tasking Storage Pieces

 Each year, we seem to accumulate additional outdoor furniture as our needs change and we better learn how we use our spaces.
 When I found this Suncast outdoor storage cabinet and entertaining station, I knew it was perfect for our needs!
-Not only can we store outdoor cushions when they’re not in use, but the piece also functions as an entertaining station/bar top in the summer months!
+Not only can we store outdoor cushions and pillows when they’re not in use, but the piece also functions as an entertaining station/bar top in the summer months!
 We also love that the doors can be padlocked in case we opt to store more valuable items outside.
 We’re excited to finally have a place to store our outdoor cushions without having to run them to the garage every time we want to put them away!
 Multi-tasking storage pieces will help get you more organized, but also give you flexibility and creative new uses for your spaces.

 Unsubscribe From Unwanted Mail (Physical & Digital)